nstuyvesant/sveltekit-auth-example/README.md

 2. Create a **Google API client ID** per [these instructions](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).
 Make sure you include `http://localhost:3000` and `http://localhost` in the Authorized JavaScript origins, and `http://localhost:3000/auth/google/callback` in the Authorized redirect URIs for your Client ID for Web application. **Do not access the site using http://127.0.0.1:3000** — use `http://localhost:3000` or it will not work.

-3. [Create a free Twilio SendGrid account](https://signup.sendgrid.com) and generate an API Key following [this documentation](https://docs.sendgrid.com/ui/account-and-settings/api-keys) and add a sender as documented [here](https://docs.sendgrid.com/ui/sending-email/senders).
+3. [Create a free Brevo account](https://app.brevo.com/account/register) and generate an API Key under **SMTP & API** settings.
+Set `EMAIL` to the sender address verified in your Brevo account.

 4. Create a **.env** file at the top level of the project with the following values (substituting your own id and PostgreSQL username and password):